PaulJPhilp/effect-regex/SOCIAL_ANNOUNCEMENT.md

 ### Technical Thread

 1/ We just released **effect-regex** - a type-safe regex composition library for TypeScript built on the Effect framework.
+Inspired by Swift's Regex Builder pattern, but for TypeScript.

 Stop writing raw regex strings.
 Build patterns with a fluent API that's composable, testable, and type-safe.